mid9tech/book-shop/README.md

-# HShopp - E-commerce Website
+# mid9shop - E-commerce Website

 ![Icon](FE/public/icon.jpg)

 ## Introduction

-HShopp is a comprehensive e-commerce platform designed to provide users with a seamless shopping experience.
-Developed by Nguyen Van Hai, the platform aims to offer a wide range of products while ensuring security and convenience for shoppers.
+mid9shop is a comprehensive e-commerce platform designed to provide users with a seamless shopping experience.
+Developed by mid9tech team, the platform aims to offer a wide range of products while ensuring security and convenience for shoppers.

 ## Technical stack